Warning; this is a grim read. But possibly worth stomaching if you were ever shamed for crying – as so many people have been.

 Let the children cry.

 Share: Be a hero the easy way!
 If you think others will find this article mildly interesting/slightly funny/quite moving/not too boring, then please share on Facebook, LinkedIn, Google+, and/or Twitter, using the social media buttons above and below this blog post.
-I haven’t a clue how most of those work, but I’m confident you do.
+I haven’t a clue how they work, but I’m confident you do.

 My HuffPost article: NZ’s dirty secret (aka why I’m a raging meninist as well as a feminist)